ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 **Requirements**:
 - Complete metadata (name, size, checksums, MIME type)
-- Access methods pointing to uploaded file locations
+- Access methods pointing to file locations
 - Valid authorization (if required)
-- Do NOT include server-generated fields (id, self_uri, timestamps)
+- Do not include server-generated fields (id, self_uri, timestamps)

 Server mints unique IDs and returns complete DRS objects.

+**Standalone Usage**: The `/objects/register` endpoint can be used independently to register existing data that is already stored in accessible locations, without using the `/uploadrequest` workflow.
+This is useful for registering pre-existing datasets or files uploaded through other means.

+## Authentication & Validation

+**Authentication**: Supports GA4GH Passports, Basic auth, and Bearer tokens.

+**Checksums**: Required for all files (SHA-256, MD5, or IANA-registered algorithms).
+Servers MAY validate checksums and file sizes as advertised in service-info flags.

 ## Error Handling